fantastic001/blog/_posts/2018-04-02-purescript.markdown

 ===Building UI with PS===

 There's nice module for PureScript where you can easily build reactive UIs.
-It is called Halogen and [here](https://github.com/slamdata/purescript-halogen/tree/master/docs) you can reead guide to it.
+It is called Halogen and [here](https://github.com/slamdata/purescript-halogen/tree/master/docs) you can reed guide to it.

 ===Building backend===